PDELIMATA/BackendTasks/Readme.md

 ### Execution

 1. Run the Java application.
+2. Type 3 and press enter.
-2. Enter the number of connections `n`.
+3. Enter the number of connections `n`.
-3. Enter `n` pairs of positive integers representing connections between vertices.
+4. Enter `n` pairs of positive integers representing connections between vertices.
+After each pair press enter.
-4. The program will display the number of separated graphs based on the input.
+5. The program will display the number of separated graphs based on the input.

 ### Sample Execution